ArgentStonecutter/keyboards/layouts/README.md

 Tap and Hold on Caps-lock as a secondary Fn key for media and backlight controls.

-Caps-up is volume up, Caps-down is volume-down, other keys may vary, see VIA.
+Caps-up is volume up, Caps-down is volume-down[^1], other keys may vary, see VIA.

 The RK61 comes with 16 layers so I have added a Mac layout with LGUI/LALT swapped, Fn-M for Mac, Fn-W for Windows.

+[^1]: Redragon Alcor K717 does not have this because the default keymap uses Fn-Shift to access layer 4 for things like factory reset.